 The number of unique channels increased by 33% and during the whole quarter the concurrent viewership stayed at 1.4 million viewers.

 You must have seen that one coming.
 People were hungry for a way to socialize and stay busy.
 Among all the things that could give them that, Twitch was at the top of that list.
 Not like the platform was in dire need since it was doing great already, but there is no reason to say no. It even dragged Discord with it as the two platforms were a match made in heaven for the new crowds just discovering them.

 10. The Just Chatting category is ranked #1 on Twitch.

 Over 7 days: the average number of viewers is 337,432, the average number of channels streaming the game is 4,014, the number of viewers/channel is 84.1 and the number of hours watched is 56,857,222.

 The peak for viewers was 2,871,827 in January 2021 and the highest number of concurrent channels was 13,287 in February 2021.

-The game is streamed by 6% more channels during the weekend, but with 1% less viewers.
+The game is streamed by 6% more channels during the weekend but with 1% fewer viewers.